shubhomoydas/ad_examples/README.md

 The following options are available in this codebase which can be tried to improve the GAN training (other options might be added later):
   1. One-sided label-smoothing (Goodfellow, 2016)
-  2. Conditional GAN (Mirza and Osindero, 2014) -- we actually infer labels by unsupervised clustering.
+  2. Conditional GAN (Mirza and Osindero, 2014) -- we infer labels by unsupervised clustering.
 Hence the GAN training is fully unsupervised.
+  3. InfoGAN (Chen et al, 2016) -- we perform unsupervised clustering by Gaussian mixtures and select the number of classes by BIC model selection criteria.
+This is then set as the number of labels for InfoGAN.

 *Mode collapse* might occur when just a few modes suck in the entire data distribution of GAN.
 One option is to first cluster the data with a less expensive algorithm (such as a mixture of Gaussians), then apply the cluster labels as class labels and train a Conditional GAN.
 On 1D-data, this approach shows visibly good results.
 See the figure below.
 The following commands generate the images plotted: